-- Keep your home dry – repair leaks, keep the house well-ventilated, keep surfaces clean and dry, and throw away/replace items that have been wet for more than 2 days.
+- Keep your home dry – repair leaks, keep the house well-ventilated, keep surfaces clean and dry, and throw away/replace items that have been wet for more than two days

-- Keep your home clean – dust can trigger allergies and asthma and spilled food and liquids attracts rodents and insects.
+- Keep your home clean – dust can trigger allergies and asthma; spilled food and liquids attract rodents and insects

-Below you will find more information on specific home health hazards, a questionnaire for assessing your risk and other helpful resources.
+Below is more information on specific home health hazards, a questionnaire for assessing your risk and other helpful resources.

-If you additional questions or need more information on healthy homes topics, please call us at (260) 449-7459.
+Call (260) 449-7459 with additional questions or for more information on healthy homes topics.

 Healthy Homes Risk Assessment Questionnaire

 The questions below will help you determine whether or not you have home hazards that need to be addressed.

 Is the air in your home clean and healthy?

 Are extension cords kept to a minimum and covered to avoid tripping?

 Are there working smoke and carbon monoxide detectors with good batteries in the house?